 Supported for all agent-supported versions of Ruby

-The Ruby agent does not support experimental versions.
-Web frameworks supported by the Ruby agent include:
+The Ruby agent doesn't support experimental versions.
+Web frameworks supported by the Ruby agent are listed below.
+Please note that Grape, Padrino, and Sinatra aren't supported for Ruby 3.0+.

-The Ruby agent does not support experimental versions.
+The Ruby agent doesn't support experimental versions.
 Databases supported by the Ruby agent include:

-If your application uses other application performance monitoring (APM) software besides our agent, we cannot guarantee that our agent will work correctly and we cannot offer technical support.
+If your application uses other application performance monitoring (APM) software besides our agent, we can't guarantee that our agent will work correctly and we can't offer technical support.
 For more information, see Errors when using other monitoring software.

 New Relic collects instance details for a variety of databases and database drivers.
 The ability to view specific instances and the types of database information in APM depends on your New Relic agent version.